rupl/chrisruppel.com/about/index.md

 ---
-layout: default
+layout: about
 title: About me
 permalink: /about/
 ---

-I've been building things on the web for over 10 years now.
+I've been building things on the web for almost 20 years.
 I've got a page dedicated to [my professional work](/work/) if you're interested to know more.

 I was born and raised in Fort Worth, Texas.
 In 2014 I moved to Germany to be with the love of my life.
 Her name is Karin and together [we love traveling](/travel/).
 We were last seen {% include 'last-seen.html' %}.